Simhyeon/r4d/docs/debugger_refactor.md

     * [x] Restart : char number is broken
 * [ ] I put frag.is processed everywhere, I need to check those are necessary
 * [x] Currently logger uses constant LINE_ENDING, is this ok?
     - Since this is not formatted to output.
-It is theoritically ok, but might not what user would expect
+It is theoretically ok, but might not what user would expect
 * [x] A bug... is that currently, define always consumes newlines... what?
 No it was just that, logm consumed result... like wtf.